patrici0/ecs-code-on-aws/02-CreatingDockerImage/README.md

 ## 1. Tutorial overview

-This tutorial is going to drive you through the process of creating your first Docker image, running this image locally and pushing it to a image repository.
-If you are going to execute this lab in the Clou9 environment, you can jump to [2.
+This tutorial is going to drive you through the process of creating your first Docker image, running this image locally and pushing it to an image repository.
+If you are going to execute this lab in the Cloud9 environment, you can jump to [2.
 Creating your first image](/02-CreatingDockerImage#2-creating-your-first-image).

 >This Docker image will have a very simple web application that you can find in the `00-Application/app` directory.